Opentrons/opentrons/api/docs/v2/robot_position.rst

 By default, your robot will aspirate and dispense 1 mm above the bottom of wells.
 This default clearance may not be suitable for some labware geometries, liquids, or protocols.
 You can change this value by using the :py:meth:`.Well.bottom` method with the ``z`` argument, though it can be cumbersome to do so repeatedly.

-If you need to change the aspiration or dispensing height for multiple operations, specify the distance from the well bottom with the :py:obj:`.InstrumentContext.well_bottom_clearance` object.
+If you need to change the aspiration or dispensing height for multiple operations, specify the distance in mm from the well bottom with the :py:obj:`.InstrumentContext.well_bottom_clearance` object.
 It has two attributes: ``well_bottom_clearance.aspirate`` and ``well_bottom_clearance.dispense``.
 These change the aspiration height and dispense height, respectively.

 Modifying these attributes will affect all subsequent aspirate and dispense actions performed by the attached pipette, even those executed as part of a :py:meth:`.transfer` operation.
 This snippet from a sample protocol demonstrates how to work with and change the default clearance::